flemay/3musketeers/docs/docs/environment-variables.md

 ### Explicit

-Targets requiring `.env` file will fail if the it does not exist.
+Targets requiring `.env` file will fail if the file does not exist.
 The `.env` file can be created with `envfile` target.

 ```Makefile
 # Makefile